 Ketogenic athletes have better access to their large cache of fat stores, with no evidence that their muscle glycogen stores are compromised.

-Despite this fact, most studies show no benefit of a low-carb diet compared to a traditional diet for athletic performance, with only one actually showing performance improvements.88,89 For the most part, KD results in a decrease in anaerobic sprint performance.90
+Despite this fact, most studies show no benefit of a low-carb diet compared to a traditional diet for athletic performance, with only one actually showing performance improvements.

 This is because high-intensity exercise performance is determined in part by how well you can produce energy by breaking down glucose (glycolytic capacity).
-Glycolysis requires carbohydrates and the presence of certain mitochondrial enzymes efficient at breaking down glucose molecules—some of which are downregulated on a ketogenic diet;91 the body also has less readily available glucose on a low-carb diet.
+Glycolysis requires carbohydrates and the presence of certain mitochondrial enzymes efficient at breaking down glucose molecules—some of which are downregulated on a ketogenic diet;

 Ketogenic diets do improve the power:weight ratio (primarily by reducing weight); this could benefit weight-conscious sports like gymnastics, cycling, and mixed martial arts.

-Ketogenic diets might also promote recovery by reducing exercise-induced inflammation.90
+Ketogenic diets might also promote recovery by reducing exercise-induced inflammation.

 However, responses to a ketogenic diet and effects on performance will vary greatly from one individual to another, especially given the type of exercise.
 There are scientists on both sides of the debate—both for and against a blanket prescription of low-carb diets for performance.